Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{Measurements}

 We conducted a comprehensive analysis of each locomotion technique using statistical methods.
+We logged task completion time for the intermediate and final targets.
 We collected eye-tracking data to objectively evaluate participants’ engagement and cognitive behavior.
 In addition, we collected their feedback through standardized questionnaires, including the SUS, IPQ, CSQ-VR, and NASA-TLX.
 We describe these details in the following.

 \paragraph{Eye Tracking Analysis} To evaluate the locomotion techniques, we conducted an eye-tracking analysis, as eye tracking has been widely used to assess user engagement, attention, behavior, and cognitive processes during interaction~\cite{holmqvist2011eye,zagermann2016measuring}.
 We classified samples as either fixations or saccades from the raw eye-tracking data.
 Fixations represent moments when the eyes remain steadily focused on a specific point, while saccades are rapid eye movements between fixation points.
 We analyzed several features to understand users’ visual attention and cognitive states.
 The fixation rate, which reflects the frequency of attentional shifts, is commonly used to assess how users allocate their attention during a task~\cite{eckstein2017beyond}.
 Mean fixation duration, which represents the length of time users dwell on specific points, has been linked to deeper cognitive processing and enhanced information encoding~\cite{just1980theory}.
-The mean saccade duration captures the speed of gaze transitions, indicating the efficiency of visual search behavior.
+The mean saccade duration captures the speed of gaze transitions, indicating the efficiency of visual search behavior~\cite{holmqvist2011eye,eckstein2017beyond}.
 Pupil diameter provides insights into the mental effort and arousal, correlating with the cognitive workload, fatigue, and engagement~\cite{beatty1982task,hopstaken2015window}.
 Additionally, we identified blinks and extracted both blink frequency and duration, as both are associated with cognitive load and visual fatigue~\cite{benedetto2011driver}.
+Blink frequency and duration were included in the feature set used for the classification analysis (Table~\ref{tbl_features}).

 \paragraph{System Usability Scale (SUS)} To assess usability, we employed the System Usability Scale (SUS)~\cite{brooke1996sus}, one of the most widely used tools for evaluating system usability.
 The questionnaire consists of 10 items, with participants rating each statement on a 5-point Likert scale, ranging from 1 (strongly disagree) to 5 (strongly agree).
 The SUS score is calculated by summing the scores for each question and then scaling the total, resulting in a final score ranging from 0 to 100, where higher scores indicate better usability.